 All three Osmunda species like consistently moist soil, and all three are good choices as ocean-side plantings.
 They do well in windy settings with quite a bit of exposure.

-These are not easily spreading ferns, so they make good individual specimen plants or planted in clumps.
+These are not easily spreading ferns, so they make good individual specimen plants or are planted in clumps.

 These three species of ferns grow to a height of about 3’ feet tall.
 All are winter hardy down to USDA hardiness zone 3.

 Within the Athyrium genus, you will find the Lady fern (Athyrium filix-femina).
 This was one of the most popular ferns during the Victorian era, and there are many different cultivars.

 Lady ferns do well with some protection from the direct noonday sun.
 Excessive hot sunlight will cause crispy browning of the individual leaves of the fronds.

 Even so, Lady fern is a good choice for exposed settings such as mountainsides and along the seaside.

 For warmer settings, choose the Southern Lady fern (Athyrium asplenioides) which is a bit more heat and sun-hardy.

 Both of these compact ferns grow to be approximately 2′ feet high.
 Both are winter hardy down to USDA hardiness zone 4.